What is this service?

 *NOTE: If the final filing date falls on a Saturday, Sunday, or a County holiday, an application that is mailed and postmarked on the next business day shall be deemed to have been filed timely.

-Step 3: File your Application
+File App: File your Application

 Applications may be filed in person at the Administrative Office or by mail, along with the appropriate fees.
 Please refer to this Fee Schedule.

-Step 4: Exchange of Information
+Exchange of info: Exchange of Information

 A formal exchange of information, where both you and the Assessor trade the information that will be presented at the hearing, is optional.
 You should submit your request to exchange information to both the Administrative and Assessor offices not less than thirty (30) days prior to your scheduled hearing.
 The Assessor may also request an exchange of information.
 Please visit the State Board of Equalization's Assessment Appeals Information Booklet for more information.

-Step 5: Hearing Notification and Confirmation of Attendance
+Hearing Notice: Hearing Notification and Confirmation of Attendance

 Appeals must be heard within two (2) years from the date you file your assessment appeal application.
 You will be notified forty-five (45) days in advance of your hearing by the Assessment Appeals Clerk via mail.
 The applicant or the applicant’s agent shall confirm attendance at the hearing at least twenty-one (21) days prior to the hearing date using the method designated in the notice of hearing.
 If the applicant has failed to confirm attendance, it shall be assumed that the applicant will not appear and the hearing will not proceed.